The Lofoten Islands: Exploring the Beautiful Norwegian Archipelago

 The Lofoten Islands are located in the country of Nordland, the capital of which is the city Bodø – the latter is oftentimes used as a transitional hub for reaching the Lofoten from Oslo (see below).
 The peculiar fact about Lofoten is that this archipelago is located in the Arctic Circle (to the western south from the far-north city of Tromsø), yet enjoys the world’s largest anomalies of elevated temperature in regards to its high latitude.

-Aurora Borealis, usually referred to as the Northern Lights, is also a phenomenon that often sought-after in Lofoten.
-The Lofoten Islands are known for their nasty weather in winter, which can leave you in an anticipation for a good weather for days.
+Aurora Borealis, usually referred to as the Northern Lights, is also a phenomenon that is often sought-after in Lofoten.
+The Lofoten Islands are known for their nasty weather in winter, which can leave you in anticipation of good weather for days.
 At the same time, beautiful peaks and irresistible, endless shores provide a worthy reward for the risk of bad weather.
-First auroras in Lofoten appear in the late August and last until the mid-April, though the best period for the activity of aurora observing is from September to March.
+The first auroras in Lofoten appear in late August and last until mid-April, though the best period for the activity of aurora observation is from September to March.

-The Lofoten Islands are a perfect spot for the sport activities you may want to undertake as well, and this tends to be the reason for the majority of tourists who come there.
-Yet, we can also suggest you to visit the Lofotr Viking Museum, as it was the largest longhouse of Vikings to be found ever that was later transformed into a Viking Museum.
-And now, you can look through a short list of the most popular sport activities on Lofoten.
+The Lofoten Islands are a perfect spot for the sports activities you may want to undertake as well, and this tends to be the reason for the majority of tourists who come there.
+Yet, we can also suggest you visit the Lofotr Viking Museum, as it was the largest longhouse of Vikings to be found ever that was later transformed into a Viking Museum.
+And now, you can look through a shortlist of the most popular sports activities on Lofoten.

 Surfing.
 The Lofoten Islands feature many spots for exciting surfing activities, which is no worse than, for example, in the north of France.
-Moreover, the warm Gulf Stream makes the water even warmer than near the northern coast of France, while the waves are equally large and difficult-to-handle.
-Unstad is one of the best places for surfing in the entire Norway.
+Moreover, the warm Gulf Stream makes the water even warmer than near the northern coast of France, while the waves are equally large and difficult to handle.
+Unstad is one of the best places for surfing in entire Norway.

 Fishing.
 While there are more popular spots for fishing in Norway, fishing in Lofoten allows you to relish in complete solitude while undertaking your favorite activity.
 The above-mentioned village is a hub for many fishermen.